Lawrence B. Jones

 Lawrence Billy Jones III (born December 10, 1992) is an American libertarian political commentator, author and a current co-host of the weekday edition of Fox & Friends on the Fox News Channel.
-He served as host of Lawrence Jones Cross Country from 2022–2023.
+He served as host of Lawrence Jones Cross Country from 2022 to 2023.
 In September 2023, Jones, 30, became the youngest Black co-host on cable news.

 Early life

 Jones was raised by his mother, Tameria, and father, Lawrence Jones II.
 Jones has stated that he served as "youth mayor" of Garland, Texas, in 2009.
 He graduated from Garland High School in 2011 and studied political science and criminal justice at the University of North Texas.

 Career

 Jones was hired as student advocate in the Garland Independent School District, becoming their youngest employee.
 When he was 19, he ran for a seat on the school board for this district, but lost.
 He served two years as a board member for Dallas County Child Welfare.
 In 2012, Jones was on the Garland Parks and Recreation Board.

 In 2013, he was named Activist of the Year by FreedomWorks.
 That year, he went undercover for Project Veritas, the conservative organization founded by James O'Keefe known for publishing deceptively edited videos, for the purpose of exposing allegations of fraud among vendors who enrolled individuals in the healthcare marketplace of the Patient Protection and Affordable Care Act.

 In April 2015, Jones created a fundraiser for Memories Pizza, a pizza shop in Indiana that closed after receiving backlash when its owners said they would refuse to cater a gay wedding if asked.
 The fundraiser raised $844,000 for the family, which was used in part for bills and partly donated to charity and the owner's church.

 He hosts The Lawrence Jones Show on TheBlaze Radio Network.
 He was previously a contributor to conservative television show Dana, hosted by Dana Loesch on Blaze Media.

 In February 2018, he became editor-in-chief of the conservative website Campus Reform.

 In 2020, Jones considered himself libertarian.